saumyaparmar/SpaceInvadersClone/README.md

 **Problem:** For Space Invaders,The SpriteGame class holds a lot of data (e.g., position, scale, name, angle, image), but only position (x, y) is frequently updated for movement.
 Continuously managing this data can lead to performance inefficiencies.

-The Proxy pattern provides a solution to this problem by creating a substitute for the SpriteGame class, by focusing only on the essential data such as position X and position Y.
+**Solution:** The Proxy pattern provides a solution to this problem by creating a substitute for the SpriteGame class, by focusing only on the essential data such as position X and position Y.
 We need to create SpriteGameProxy class which points to the real SpriteGame class.

 Proxy pattern is a structural design pattern which creates an intermediate or middle object which also controls the access to the object and also what data can be passed to the real object.